SAP-samples/teched2025-XP268/README.md

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to Establishing Multi-Region Resilience for Mission-Critical Workloads on BTP

 ## Requirements